nmcdonnell-kx/docs/docs/interfaces/kafka/reference.md

 _Subscribe from a consumer to a topic with a specified callback_

-Syntax: `.kfk.Subscribe[x;y;z;r]`
+Syntax: `.kfk.Subscribe[clid;topic;partid;callback]`

 Where

--   `x` is an integer value denoting the client id
+-   `clid` is an integer value denoting the client id
--   `y` is a symbol denoting the topic being subscribed to
+-   `topic` is a symbol denoting the topic being subscribed to
--   `z` is an enlisted integer denoting the target partition
+-   `partid` is an enlisted integer denoting the target partition
--   `r` is a callback function defined related to the subscribed topic
+-   `callback` is a callback function defined related to the subscribed topic

 returns a null on successful execution and augments `.kfk.consumetopic` with a new callback function for the consumer.